In the Court of the Crimson King: Legacy

+In the book Turn On Your Mind, music critic Jim DeRogatis cited In the Court of the Crimson King as "the album that got the progressive ball rolling".
 The Who's Pete Townshend was quoted as calling the album "an uncanny masterpiece".
 In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came fourth in its list of "40 Cosmic Rock Albums".
 The album was named as one of Classic Rock magazine's "50 Albums That Built Prog Rock".
 In 2014, readers of Rhythm voted it the eighth greatest drumming album in the history of progressive rock.
 In 2015, Rolling Stone named In the Court of the Crimson King the second greatest progressive rock album of all time, behind Pink Floyd's The Dark Side of the Moon.
 The album is also featured in the book 1001 Albums You Must Hear Before You Die.
 It was voted number 193 in Colin Larkin's All Time Top 1000 Albums.

+Sean Murphy of PopMatters referred to the album as "The Rosetta Stone, and still the purest and most perfect expression of the progressive rock aesthetic."
+He further explained, "to fully fathom what In the Court of the Crimson King signifies, it's useful to consider it as less an uncompromised statement of purpose, and perhaps the first influential album that forsook even the pretense of commercial appeal.
+To understand, much less appreciate, what these mostly unknown Brits were doing you have to accept their sensibility completely on their terms."
+In the book 101 Essential Rock Records, author and music historian Jeff Gold called the album the "first true masterwork" of the progressive rock genre.